swharden/SWHarden.com/content/blog/2025-11-16-streaming-pi-digits.md

 * **Try it Live:** [Calculate Pi in your browser](https://swharden.com/static/2025/11/16/pi)
 * **Source Code** is on GitHub [swharden/Calculate-Pi](https://github.com/swharden/Calculate-Pi)

 Performance of the JavaScript implementation is surprisingly good.
-You can generate virtually infinite digits of pi using your desktop of mobile device.
+You can generate virtually infinite digits of pi using your desktop or mobile device.
 You never know when you're going to need a few thousand digits of pi, and it is always good to be prepared.

 ## Resources
 * [Source Code](https://github.com/swharden/Calculate-Pi) (GitHub) for C# and JavaScript projects used on this page